nemo0622/pokeemerald-expansion/README.md

 STORY PLAN:
 - TEAM CHIMERA: Plans to gather Pokémon through any means necessary to traffic for profit and use to control sections of the region, like the Areios Hideout
-    - BIG BAD PLAN: Preparing to summon Ho-oh, Celebi, and the Legendary Dogs, using powers to convert the dogs to Gouging Fire, Raging Bolt, and Walking Wake
+    - BIG BAD PLAN: Preparing to use Ancient Mechanism's Mega Powers to convert the dogs to Gouging Fire, Raging Bolt, and Walking Wake (functionally permanent Mega Evolutions)
         - Use Gouging Fire to mine for coal on land, Walking Wake to drill at sea for oil, and Raging Bolt to blast open shale (fracking) and summon storms to protect Team Chimera operations
         - Basically, they only see the monetary value of nature, the past, and Pokémon, and this ultimate goal is the synthesis of all these ideas
     - They see the emergence of LAZARUS TAXA as evidence for the "return of the past", seeing an opportunity for profit